Kim Kardashian Shares Racy Instagram Photo, Covered Only By Cherry Blossoms

 Kim Kardashian is known for many things and hiding her world-famous curves isn’t one of them.
 The TV star took to Instagram on Monday to share a snap of herself in the nude, with her assets covered by nothing except some cherry blossoms.

-The 37-year-old shared the racy picture in anticipation of her upcoming Cherry Blossom Collection, her new floral-themed line set to be release on Sep.
+The 37-year-old shared the racy picture in anticipation of her upcoming Cherry Blossom Collection, her new floral-themed line set to be released on Sept.
 14, according to the Daily Mail.
 In the snap, the reality star can be seen sitting on a bed of flowers, wearing an array of strategically placed pink blossoms as she poses naked.
 Kardashian is staring seductively into the camera, with a face full of floral-hued makeup with earthy undertones.
-She lush, long hair cascades down her back and sides.
+Her lush, long hair cascades down her back and sides.

-Cherry blossoms appear to have a special place in Kardashian’s heart, as the Keeping Up With The Kardashians also threw a baby shower inspired by the flowers when she was pregnant with her youngest daughter, Chicago.
+Cherry blossoms appear to have a special place in Kardashian’s heart, as the Keeping Up with the Kardashians also threw a baby shower inspired by the flowers when she was pregnant with her youngest daughter, Chicago.

-“My new Cherry Blossom Collection is almost here and is inspired by my love for the pretty pink-colored trees (Chi’s baby shower was cherry blossom themed!),” she wrote in the caption, accompanied by, yes, pink flower emoji.
+“My new Cherry Blossom Collection is almost here and is inspired by my love for the pretty pink-colored trees (Chi’s baby shower was cherry blossom themed!),” she wrote in the caption, accompanied by, yes, a pink flower emoji.

-The latest collection in the KKW Beauty collection will include a 10-pan eyeshadow palette, three blushes, eight lipsticks and three lip liners in shades of pretty pinks and berries.
+The latest collection in the KKW Beauty collection will include a 10-pan eyeshadow palette, three blushes, eight lipsticks, and three lip liners in shades of pretty pinks and berries.

 “So excited for you guys to get this beautiful collection!” she raved.